2021 Menzelinsk Let L-410UVP-E crash

 The 2021 Menzelinsk parachute Let L-410UVP-E crash occurred near the town of Menzelinsk, Tatarstan, Russia on 10 October 2021.

 Immediately after taking off from the local airfield, the L-410 aircraft belonging to DOSAAF Russia began to lose altitude and crashed into the ground.
-16 of the 22 people on board were killed, including both crew members and 14 parachutists, while 6 other parachutists survived.
+16 of the 22 people on board were killed, including both crew members and 14 parachutists, while 6 other parachutists survived, but 1 of them died 1 month later.

 Background

 Aircraft

-The plane was manufactured in April 1987 (serial number 18-26) and had the tail number RF-94591.
-It began to operate in 1987 in the Soviet Air Forces, then in the Russian Air Force and in January 2014, it entered DOSAAF Russia.
+The plane was manufactured in March 1987 (serial number 18-26) and had the tail number 1826.
+It began to operate in 1987 in the Soviet Air Forces and the Russian Air Force.
+It was re-registered as RF-94591 in March 2009 and handed over to DOSAAF Russia on 8 September 2011.

 Passengers and crew

 At the time of the crash, there were 22 people on board.
 They included 60-year-old pilot Mikhail Belyaev and 61-year-old co-pilot Alexander Zykov, both of whom were killed in the crash.